bitcoin-sv/spv-wallet/api/README.md

 - **Models** → `/components/models.yaml`
 - **Requests** → `/components/requests.yaml`
 - **Responses** → `/components/responses.yaml`

+> [!NOTE]
+> If you want to add endpoint accessible without any authorization just skip the security part in the endpoint definition.

 ### Example of a request and response definition:
 ```yaml